basecamp/kamal-site/docs/configuration/minimum-version.md

 ---
-title: Setting a minimum version
+title: Minimum version
 ---

-# Setting a minimum version
+# Minimum version

 You can set the minimum Kamal version with: